phpWhois/phpWhois/README.md

 ---------------

-If you want to add support for new TLD, extend functionality or correct a bug, fill free to create a new pull request on Github's repository https://github.com/phpWhois/phpWhois
+If you want to add support for new TLD, extend functionality or correct a bug, feel free to create a new pull request at Github's repository https://github.com/phpWhois/phpWhois

 Credits
 -------

 Mark Jeftovic <markjr@easydns.com>

 David Saez Padros <david@ols.es>

 Ross Golder <ross@golder.org>

 Dmitry Lukashin <dmitry@lukashin.ru>